souryacs/IDXL/README.md

 Species tree estimation using internode count and excess gene leaves information
 ******************************

-MNJSTXL & PNJSTXL is a python based tool for computing species tree from a set of incongruent gene trees with Incomplete Lineage Sorting (ILS).
+MNJSTXL & PNJSTXL are python based tools for computing species tree from a set of incongruent gene trees with Incomplete Lineage Sorting (ILS).
 Following measures between individual couplets are compurted for species tree estimation.

 A) Internode count between individual couplets (proposed in NJst approach (Liu et. al. 2011))

-B) Excess gene leaves count between individual couplets, computed for all the input gene trees.
+B) A novel measure, termed as the "Excess gene leaves count between individual couplets", computed for all the input gene trees.

-These measures are used to form respective distance matrices, which will be subsequently used for NJ based species tree construction.
+These measures are used to form respective distance matrices, which are subsequently used for NJ based species tree construction.

 Description